 White House Workshop

-The Trump Administration entered the White House intent on changing or abandoning a wide range of international commitments.
-In pursuit of that goal the Administration has had to operate in an arena of historic political polarization, both at home and abroad.
+The Trump Administration entered the White House intent reversing or modifying many of the policies and regulations of the previous Obama Administration.
+It has also altered or abandoned a wide-range of international commitments.
+In pursuit of these goals, the Administration has had to operate in an arena of remarkable political polarization both at home and abroad.

 Many of President Trump’s foreign policy campaign promises have been fulfilled and others modified, but uncertainty remains about America’s international role.
 Speakers will focus on challenges the U.S. faces in specific parts of the world, including Europe, the Middle East, China, Africa, and Latin America.

-This three-day seminar will feature a faculty of high-level, internationally-recognized experts who will discuss both the domestic and global implications of the new administration’s policies and their impact on executive leadership in the Department of Defense.
+This three-day seminar will feature a faculty of high-level, internationally-recognized experts who will discuss both the domestic and global implications of the new Administration’s policies and their impact on executive leadership in the Department of Defense and other government agencies.